-Again with this year’s study, the most frequently outsourced activities tend to be those that are more transactional, operational and repetitive.
-Activities that are strategic, IT-intensive and customer facing tend to be outsourced to a lesser extent.
+As seen in recent years, the most frequently outsourced activities continue to be those that are more transactional, operational and repetitive.
+Activities that are strategic, IT-intensive and customer-facing tend to be outsourced to a lesser extent.

 Although relationships between shippers and 3PLs are successful overall, there are some areas in which they could improve.
 Many shippers are still working to shift management structures to better reflect the role supply chains play in the business.